-Fishing is defined as having a lure attached to a line and a rod and reel with the lure in the water.
+Fishing is defined as having a lure attached to a line and a rod and reel with the rod in hand.
 All bass must be caught alive in a conventional sporting manner.
-All lures (including Alabama rigs and similar umbrella-type rigs) must adhere to state regulations.
+All lures must adhere to state regulations.
 Only artificial lures may be used, with the exception of pork trailers and biodegradable soft baits.
+Alabama rigs and similar umbrella-type rigs are not permitted.
 Only ONE fishing rod may be used at a time.
 Trolling as a method of fishing is strictly prohibited.
+Trolling is defined as operating the combustion engine to extend a cast or lengthen a retrieve.
 All bass caught while sight-fishing must be hooked inside the mouth and immediately shown to your co-angler, pro or FLW camera operator for verification.

 Contestants may fish anywhere on tournament waters available to the public and accessible by boat except areas posted or otherwise designated as “off-limits,” “no boats,” “keep out,” “restricted,” “no trespassing” or “no fishing” (or similar language or markings intended to restrict public access) by FLW and/or local, state or federal officials, or within 50 yards of a contestant’s boat that was first anchored.
 An anchored boat is a boat held in a stable position by a line attached to a weight or by a Power-Pole, Talon or similar shallow water anchor with the trolling motor in the up position.